ThanasisMattas/shortestpaths/README.md

 ## Overview

-ShortestPaths constitutes the source code of my [Bachelor Thesis][thesis_url].
-It examines the optimization of the bidirectional *replacement-paths* and *k-shortest paths* search, using [dynamic programming](#applying-dynamic-programming).
+ShortestPaths accelerates the bidirectional *replacement-paths* and *k-shortest paths* search, using [dynamic programming](#applying-dynamic-programming).
 The algorithm proposed memoizes the states of the search of the parent path and retrieves them upon searching the consequent paths.
 An optimization of **1-46%** is achieved and